Most students will have some financial difficulties at some point and it is always better to seek help with financial problems as soon as they occur.

 You can read on tips on how to manage your finances on a student income through our new budget guide, filled with lots of tips and tricks to help you manage your money better.

 Below are some common areas that students may need help with, as well as some links to help you with your money whilst you're at BNU.
 If you cannot find the information here that you need or you would like to discuss something in confidence, then get in touch with us on firstname.lastname@example.org.

 Student Finance Wales (SFW)

 If you find that you are struggling with your money, you might be able to apply to the University for additional funding to support you.

-If you are looking to develop your budget a little further and to plan your finances out over the year, the Bucks Financial Forecaster is a tool that allows you do that.
-A budget will allow you to see a snapshot of your income and expenditure over a defined period.
+If you're looking to develop your budget a little further and to plan your finances out over the year, the The Bucks Money Forecaster is a tool that could help.
 The forecaster allows you to see your finances over a 12 month period, which may help with planning ahead for times when your income will be lower, or identify periods where you expect your expenditure to increase.

-The Cost of Rent Calculator is a tool to help you calculate the cost of a property and to compare properties with each other.
+The Cost of Rent Calculator is a tool to help you calculate the cost of a property, and to compare properties with each other.
 You can print out the worksheet to take with you to viewings, or use the spreadsheet.

 If you're still looking for further information, then you might want to check out The Student Money Manual or see the BNU Careers and Employability Service.